Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Conclusions

 \section{Conclusions}

-We have presented a new type of volumetric primitive fields: mixtures of Gabor and Gaussian kernels.
-These naturally conform continuous assets in the frequency domain sense, being tightly defined by their spectral content, and thus, kind to level of detail techniques.
-We have provided analytical estimators for these new kernels, and a specialized hierarchical regression technique that can progressively increase both the reference and model's frequency content.
-Furthermore, we have proposed a number of techniques that specifically leverage these primitive volumes to accelerate physically-based rendering, in particular exploiting angularity for the first time to significantly reduce scene traversal cost.
-We believe our work further connects procedural generation, wavelet volumetric approximations and primitive-based volumes, providing a path towards ever more compact and efficient physically-based rendering.
+We have presented Gabor Fields, a new volumetric kernel mixture.
+It naturally offers continuous frequency control by being tightly parameterized in the frequency domain, thus being perfect for LOD applications.
+We have provided analytical estimators for these new kernels and a specialized hierarchical regression technique.
+Furthermore, we have proposed a number of techniques that specifically leverage these primitives' properties to accelerate physically-based rendering, in particular exploiting angularity for the first time to significantly reduce scene traversal cost.
+We believe our work further connects procedural generation, wavelet volumetric approximations, and primitive-based volumes, providing a path towards ever more compact and efficient physically-based rendering.

 \paragraph{Acknowledgements} This project has received funding from the Swiss National Science Foundation (SNSF, Grant 200502) and an academic gift from Meta.
 We acknowledge access to Alps at the Swiss National Supercomputing Centre, Switzerland under USI's share (project ID u6).